 Spirituality among Disparities

-9 Oct 2017 – A well-known cliché that is often repeated — India is a land of diversities of all types.
+A well known cliché often repeated is that India is a land of diversities of all types.
 Like all clichés, there is a lot of truth but also a grain of exaggeration in this statement.
-Yes, there are multiple types of diversities — religious, political, economic, linguistic, geographic, ethnic, cultural and spiritual.
+Yes there are multiple types of diversities — religious, political, economic, linguistic, geographic, ethnic, cultural, and the type of food or cuisine-gastronomy.

-On the religious front India is home to people belonging to all the major world religions — Christianity, Islam, Hinduism, Buddhism, Jewish and some lesser known ones such as Zoroastrianism (Parsis, from the word Persia) and Baha’i faith as well as some other lesser known ones such as Arya Samaj etc. Not only are these major religions flourishing in India, their different sects such as Catholic and Protestant among Christianity, Shia and Sunni among Islam are also in good shape.
-In other religions also we see large number of followers with their specific rituals and taboos.
-Generally, followers of different religions have learnt to live in peace but occasionally there is hostility and violence between them.
+On the religious front we have people belonging to all the major world religions — Christianity, Islam, Hinduism, Buddhism, Jainism, Jewish and some smaller ones such as Zoroastrianism (Parsis) and Baha’i Faith and some other lesser known ones such as Arya Samaj.
+Not only are these major religions flourishing, their different sects such as Catholic and Protestant among Christianity, Shia and Sunni among Islam and so on in other religions such as Jainism also have large number of followers with their specific rituals and taboos.
+Generally followers of different religions have learnt to live in peace but occasionally there is hostility and violence between them.

-We have so many living faiths largely because when people professing these different faiths were driven out from their homelands, they chose to come to India that welcomed them and their religions with open arms.
+We have so many living faiths because when people of different faiths were driven out from their homelands they chose to come to India that welcomed them and their religions with open arms.
 This happened with Parsis and Baha’is who were driven out from Iran (also known as Persia).
 There are also a handful of Jews who have made this country their homeland.

 Geographically, India boasts of the highest mountains, the driest and the rainiest, the coldest and hottest regions of the world and a large swathe of temperate areas with vast types of flora and fauna.
 We also have a large coastline with its distinctive types of fish, mangroves and coconut trees.
 Obviously, the food patterns change accordingly — with varied types of vegetables, fruits, fish and meat.

-There are 29 states and seven Union Territories (smaller states) of the country that add to diversities — linguistic, cultural and even political.
-As in other spheres, there is a wide spectrum of politics in India — from extreme left to right wing parties — communism, Hindu ideologies, middle of the road outfits, parties devoted to the Dalits (poor deprived sections), Muslims, the tribal people and so on.
+There are 29 states and seven Union Territories (smaller states) of the country that add to diversities — linguistic, cultural, even political.
+As in other spheres, there is a wide spectrum of politics in India — from extreme left to right wing parties — communism, Hindu ideologies, middle of the road parties, parties devoted to the Dalits (poor deprived sections), Muslims, the tribal peoples, and so on.

-Holding the diverse country together is a major challenge to the ruling parties.
+Holding the diverse country together as India is, is a major challenge to the ruling parties.
 The Congress party has ruled the country for about 50 years.
 Now the Bharatiya Janta Party (BJP) is ruling at the Centre and in several states of the country.

 Despite all the diversities indicated above there has been a spirituality and oneness in this region since prehistoric times.
-Economically, India was a rich country and foreigners came for trade and commerce.
-Simultaneously, they were attracted spiritually to our religions, cultures and knowledge systems.
+Economically India was a rich country and foreigners came for trade and commerce.
+Simultaneously they were attracted spiritually to our religions, cultures and knowledge systems.
 This happened especially with people coming from the East — China, Japan, Cambodia, Burma and Sri Lanka to name a few.
-One can see remnants even today — the Angkor Wat in Siem Reap in Cambodia, the many temples in Sri Lanka that were once Hindu temples converted into Buddhist places of pilgrimage.
+One can see remnants even today — the Angkor Wat temple complex in Siem Reap in Cambodia, the many temples in Sri Lanka that were once Hindu temples converted into Buddhist places of pilgrimage.

-India itself boasts of char dham – religious places of worship – Badrinath in the north, Puri (in the east), Rameshwaram (south) and Dwarka (west) that most devout Hindus try to visit to gain spiritual strength, peace and harmony.
-These Dhams or pilgrimage sites were initiated by the well-known Indian philosopher and saint Adi Shankaracharya to fortify Hinduism in the 8th century AD.
-Not only Hindus, but many foreigners come to partake and enjoy the spiritual heritage spread widely over all parts of India.
+India itself boasts of char dham – religious places of worship –north, east, south and west that most devout Hindus try to visit to gain spiritual strength, peace and harmony.
+Not only Hindus, but many foreigners come to partake and enjoy the spiritual heritage that is India.

-Dr Ravi P Bhatia is a member of the TRANSCEND Network for Peace, Development and Environment, an educationist and peace researcher.
-Retired professor, Delhi University. firstname.lastname@example.org
+Dr Ravi P Bhatia is a member of the TRANSCEND Network for Peace Development Environment, an educationist, Gandhian scholar and peace researcher.
+Retired professor, Delhi University.
+His new book, A Garland of Ideas—Gandhian, Religious, Educational, Environmental was published recently in Delhi. firstname.lastname@example.org

 Anticopyright: Editorials and articles originated on TMS may be freely reprinted, disseminated, translated and used as background material, provided an acknowledgement and link to the source, TMS: Spirituality among Disparities, is included.
 Thank you.